PierreChx/docAveTestReactNative/README.md

 6- on Smartphone, download app Expo (app store or google play) 7a- on IOS, open camera and scan the QR Code (cf 6), a popup show up to open Expo, click on it 7b- on Android, open Expo, click on "Scan QR Code" and scan the QR Code (cf 6)

+App
+1- On the Home Page, click on "Display Posts" to see the posts.